Unsurprisingly, Americans shouldn’t expect to be able to travel to Canada anytime soon, as the border closure is expected to once again be extended.

 How do case numbers actually compare in the US & Canada?

-- Canada has seen a total of 209K+ cases and nearly 10K deaths, with a population of 38 million
+- Canada has seen a total of 311K cases and over 11K deaths, with a population of 38 million

 While case numbers are currently increasing in both countries, there’s simply no arguing that the situation is much worse in the US than Canada.